willkara/SakaiPy/README.md

 ### TO-DO
 * Add events to Google Calendar
-* Finish adding tools
+* Add more Sakai tools and more functionality for each tool.
-* HTTP Code error handling- If something breaks return a code.
+* Better HTTP Code error handling- If something breaks return a code.

 ### Example